github-fish/csc-user-guide/docs/accounts/mycsc.md

 For more information, please see the following sections.

-Please notice that not all features of sui.csc.fi are not available via my.csc.fi.
-The Access to IDA Research Data Storage are still applied via sui.csc.fi portal (https://www.fairdata.fi/en/ida/becoming-an-ida-user/) until this feature is implemented to my.csc.fi portal.
-The rights to access the Language Bank’s resources are applied from the Language Bank Rights Service. (https://www.kielipankki.fi/access/)
+Please notice that not all features of SUI are not available via MyCSC.
+The Access to [IDA Research Data Storage](https://www.fairdata.fi/en/ida/becoming-an-ida-user/) are still applied via sui.csc.fi portal until this feature is implemented to my.csc.fi portal.
+The rights to access the Language Bank’s resources are applied from the [Language Bank Rights Service](https://www.kielipankki.fi/access/).